 Corporate relationships.
 Leading businesses are also good sources of deal flow.
 Some VCs specialize in working with corporates to commercialize research efforts or nascent businesses born inside these large companies.
 Many large companies simply can’t devote the attention or resources to all of the research developed in-house, and so working with VC firms to spin out the technology or startup business (and retaining an equity or royalty stake) can be a good result for the company.
 It can also be a great source of deal flow for VCs.

-Conferences, seminars and demo days.
-Many VCs will attend industry conferences and seminars to meet entrepreneurs and to stay abreast of recent development in their sectors of focus.
+Conferences, seminars, events and demo days.
+Many VCs will attend industry conferences and seminars to meet entrepreneurs, limited partners and other VCs, and to stay abreast of recent development in their sectors of focus.
 VCs often speak at these events, which helps to develop their personal reputation and network and also leads to inbound inquiries from entrepreneurs.
+Some VCs have developed their own conferences / seminars / events for their sectors, or are affiliated with conferences.
+These can be great ways to get to know the companies in target sectors.
+Others have lunch and/or dinner programs where they invite sector experts to discuss topics of the day.
 There are now many accelerators (groups that offer defined programs and resources to qualified startups in exchange for equity in the startup), and most of these have “demo days” where startups graduating from the program will make short, rapid fire presentations to an auditorium full of potential investors (if you have the chance to attend a demo day, you should for the experience).
 Many VCs will attend these demo days, and others will obtain early access to the companies (prior to the demo day).

 Accelerator relationships.
 Further to the discussion of accelerators above, some VCs will have formal relationships with accelerators, either as an investor in the accelerator, or as a partner sponsoring the accelerator program.
 These relationships may provide the VC firm with the right to network with the startups in the accelerator program.
 Other VCs will serve as mentors to the startups going through the accelerator programs, which provides the VC with a direct relationship with the startup and its founding team, and can lead to an investment from the VC.